 Peppered among a labyrinth of narrow streets and laneways are interesting small bars, award winning fine dining restaurants, parklets, gin distillery and cafes under the stairs.

 The university crowd means you will find some of the best value fares.
-There are retail stores selling everything you need from surfboards, authentic Aboriginal art, high end couture to the iconic and very Australian UGG boots.
+There are retail stores selling everything you need from surfboards, authentic Aboriginal art, high end couture, furniture designed and made in Fremantle to the iconic and very Australian UGG boots.

 Fremantle's reputation as a creative city was born when rents were cheap and old warehouses for studio spaces were abundant.
 Today artists call the Pakenham Street Art Space and Old Customs House spaces home with galleries and artist collectives found along city streets.